CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Background

 \textbf{Autocorrelation:} Autocorrelation represents the degree of similarity between a given time series and a lagged version of itself over successive time intervals.
 It measures the relationship between a variable's current value and its past values \citep{bence1995analysis}.
-Due to the dynamic nature of the autocorrelated data, a series of CI tests needs to be performed to find out the causal skeleton.
+Due to the dynamic nature of the autocorrelated data, a series of conditional independence (CI) tests need to be performed to find out the causal skeleton.
 For a particular CI test, sample size and significance level are fixed, thus the detection power of a CI test can be improved by lowering the dimensionality and increasing the effect size.
+The effect size of a conditional independence test is typically reported as a measure of the degree of dependence or independence between the two variables, given the third variable(s).
 However, \emph{including uncorrelated variables} in the \emph{conditioning set increases the dimensionality} resulting in lower detection power of the CI test, also known as the \textit{“curse of dimensionality”} \citep{bellman1966dynamic}.